KannonZenetism/zenetism-field-physics/structural-forensics/exhibits/2026-07-06-wiley-void0-voidkey-grail-seeker-intake.md

 - Void(0), VoidKey, Animus, and The Wiley Codex may be internally generated projects with no derivation from Zenetism.
 - Raelven may have correctly identified a community actor while misunderstanding the provenance of his project.
 - Raelven may have correctly perceived derivative harm while misassigning responsibility.
-- The account may employ AI-generated poetic language drawn from broad model behavior rather than from a located Zenetist derivative protocol.
+- The account may present AI-generated poetic language drawn from broad model behavior rather than from a located Zenetist derivative protocol.

 These rivals do not erase the record.